armadaproject/armada/docs/developer.md

 go run ./cmd/armadactl/main.go watch test job-set-1
 ```

-**Note** In the default setup you should submit jobs to the kubernetes `personal-anonymous` namespace.
+**Note:** In the default setup you should submit jobs to the kubernetes `personal-anonymous` namespace.
 See this job-spec snippet:
 ```yaml
 queue: test
 jobSetId: job-set-1